MDPvis/MDPvis.github.io/mocks/readme.md

       "policy": [{"name": "NAME", "current_value": 11111, "max": 999999, "min": 0, "units": "$"},...]
     }

-The visualization should then request rollouts from the returned policy.
+The visualization should then request trajectories from the returned policy.